2004 (July to December)

 The heat between “deezees” aka “DZs” (NML deserters/those who left) and “original Gothamites” aka “OGs” (those who stayed in NML) has increased exponentially in the last week.
 When OGs are suspected of bombing a building, Batman pays one of the OG groups a visit.
 The group’s leader is falsely arrested, but Batman is able to apprehend the real terrorist bomber, who has been paid-off by an unknown party.
 When the innocent OG leader is released from jail a day later, he is blown up in a second detonation.
 After some investigative work, Batman and Gordon learn that the explosions were less about the war between OGs and DZs, but more a part of an insurance fraud scheme concocted by the heads of the construction companies involved.
 (Although, the one construction head does really hate OGs).

 The first part of the conclusion to “Orca” occurs now.
 Bruce visits Camille Baden-Smythe at her office and takes a bottle with her fingerprints on it, which he will later use to frame Baden-Smythe for arson.
 (Baden-Smythe had attempted to commit arson a couple weeks ago, but failed.
 Therefore, this Molotov-cocktail setup isn’t as dubious as it sounds).
 Batman then makes a visit with a corrupt city inspector that had been bought-off by Baden Smythe.

-–FLASHBACK: Bruce Wayne attends a parole hearing for his old friend and former head of Wayne Enterprises Security Jeremy Samuels, who has been in jail since Bat Year Five (as seen through flashback in Batman #582).
+–FLASHBACK: From Batman #582.
+Bruce Wayne attends a parole hearing for his old friend and former head of Wayne Enterprises Security Jeremy Samuels, who has been in jail since Bat Year Five.
 Bruce speaks on his behalf and Samuels is released from prison and even given his old job back at Wayne Enterprises.
 This flashback occurs a month before the main action of Batman #582.

 –The Batman Chronicles #22